iPrq/Calculator-Web/README.md

-A Calculator with js html and css and a java backend for history (Work in Progress)
+A Calculator with js html and css and a javabackend Please add your own applications.property if you wish to use this